face-hh/webx/docs/for-developers/site-publishing-and-domain-registering.md

 #### IP

-The IP / GitHub URL I told you about before.
-Give it to the system so it can access it and serve your website.
+The IP / GitHub URL we told you about before.
+Provide it to the system so it can access the files hosted in there and serve your website to the WebX.
 {% endhint %}

 ### Community Rules

-Web X is supervised by the team at Bussin, who administrates the Web X API.
-Any website that doesn't follow these rules will be removed.
+Web X is supervised by the Bussin team, who's members administrate the Web X API.
+Any website that doesn't follow these rules will be terminated.

 1. If your website contains Not Safe For Work material of any kind, it will be removed.
 2. If your website contains frequent racial slurs, references made in bad faith to tragic events, racism towards other races, or anything of that kind, it will be removed.